+General Requirements

-General Requirements Writing: Seven - eight credits (two classes) with a "C" or better in each class from the following: a.
-WR 121 English Composition and b.
+Writing: Seven - eight credits (two classes) with a "C" or better in each class from the following:

+a.
+WR 121 English Composition and

+b.
 Either WR 122 Advanced Composition; WR 227 Technical Writing; BA 214 Business Communication; or a course specified by the specific Applied Science program.

-Mathematics: Four credits, with a "C", "P" or better, in MTH 65 Mathematics for the Applied Sciences or MTH 95 Intermediate Algebra or a higher numbered math course.
-Humanities and/ or Social Sciences: Six credits of Humanities and/or Social Science courses from the Arts and Letters and Social Science lists on pages 23 and 24.
+Mathematics: Four credits, with a "C", "P" or better, in MTH 65 Mathematics for the Applied Sciences or or Social Sciences: and Letters and Social Science lists on pages 24 and 25.

+MTH 95 Intermediate Algebra or a higher numbered math course.

+Humanities and/ Six credits of Humanities and/or Social Science courses from the Arts

 Human Relations: As specified by the specific Applied Science program.

+Program Courses

-Program Courses Required Courses: As prescribed in the specific Applied Science program.
+Required Courses: As prescribed in the specific Applied Science program.

 Technical electives: Technical electives provide student choice within an approved program.
 The number of technical option credits available is specified by the individual Applied Science programs.

 Electives: The number of elective credits is specified by the specific Applied Science program.
 Students have the opportunity to choose these courses numbered 100 - 299.

-- Complete a minimum of 90 credits of approved coursework which includes alpha-numeric courses 100-299, and a maximum of 21 credits of courses numbered 9.000-9.999 to be taken at Clatsop Community College. - Earn a grade point average of 2.00 or above for all Clatsop Community College coursework. - Have earned a "C" grade or better on all coursework transferred from other accredited colleges and universities that is to be included in a Clatsop Community College degree or certificate. - Apply no more than a maximum of 24 credits of pass grades toward and Associate Degree. - Complete at least 24 credits at Clatsop Community College.
+- Complete a minimum of 90 credits of approved coursework which includes alpha-numeric courses 100-299, and a maximum of 21 credits of courses numbered 9.000-9.999 to be taken at Clatsop Community College. - Earn a grade point average of 2.00 or above for all Clatsop Community College coursework. - Have earned a "C" grade or better on all coursework transferred from other accredited colleges and universities that is to be included in a Clatsop Community College degree or certificate. - Apply no more than a maximum of 24 credits of pass grades toward and Associate Degree. - Complete at least 24 credits at Clatsop Community College. - Some applied science programs require a "C" grade or better on specific program courses.
+Please refer to programs for course grade requirements.